SenDev2001/DevJournal/dj.md

 - Russian buildings pack | 3D Urban | Unity Asset Store (s.d.)
 At: https://assetstore.unity.com/packages/3d/environments/urban/russian-buildings-pack-113375 (Accessed  22/01/2025).

 ## Using AI Tools
- I used AI to identify, fix, and debug bugs in my scripts. for example I got help for in my leaderboard creating a UnityWebRequest in Unity to send a POST request with JSON data to a addScoreUrl to submit  data , I got step-by-step instructions on how to do it and and how to fix it.
+ I used chat gpt to identify, fix, and debug bugs in my scripts. for example I got help for in my leaderboard creating a UnityWebRequest in Unity to send a POST request with JSON data to a addScoreUrl to submit  data , I got step-by-step instructions on how to do it and and how to fix it.

 ## Bibliography
 - Subway Surfers Case Study (s.d.)
 At: Unity Case Study - Subway Surfers (Accessed 03/12/2024).